touchtalent/BobbleIMESDK/README.md

-# BobbleIMESDK
+# BobbleIMESDK via Dynamic Module

 This guide is for all app developers who wish to add a custom keyboard functionality in their Android apps using the Bobble IME (Input Method Editor) SDK via dynamic delivery.
 Before you begin integrating the SDK into your app, please email us at android.master@bobble.ai to get the license key in order to avail complete functionalities of the SDK.

 Note - Minimum version of supported Android platform is SDK level 23

-Dyamic delivery is a delivery mechanism by Play Store where specific modules of your app can be downloaded on user's device after the core module has been downloaded.
-This gives developers, the freedom to opt for a small download size.
-This is done by ensuring that the additional features, like this custom keybord, are delivered to users upon their choice.
-We provide support for such implementation by dividing our SDK into 2 parts - Full size SDK which can added to a dynamic module and an ultra-lightweight support SDK (to be added to main module) to provide necessary support implementations.
+Dynamic delivery is a delivery mechanism by Google PlayStore where specific modules of your app can be downloaded on a user's device after the core module has been downloaded.
+This gives developers, the freedom to opt for a smaller download size.
+This is done by ensuring that the additional features, like this custom keyboard, are delivered to users upon their choice.
+We provide support for such implementation by dividing our SDK into 2 parts

+- Full size SDK which can added to a dynamic module and
+- an ultra-lightweight support SDK (to be added to main module) to provide necessary support implementations.

 Please read below on how to integrate them.

 Please note that there are limitations on using Dynamic delivery, which you must evaluate before opting for them.
 1. You must distribute your app only via Play Store using the App Bundle(.aab) publishing format.
 The dynamic feature will not work with regular apks.